Houthi’s TV says US and British airstrikes target Yemen port

-The Houthi’s Al-Masira television said on Saturday that the US and the UK launched two airstrikes that targeted the port of Ras Issa in Yemen’s Hodeidah province.
+The Houthi’s Al-Masira television said on Saturday that the US and the UK launched two airstrikes that targeted the port of Ras Issa, Yemen’s main oil export terminal.

-The airstrikes came as the Yemen’s Houthi rebels have stepped up attacks on vessels transiting the Red Sea, including a hit that sparked a fire on a fuel tanker on Friday.
+The airstrikes came as Yemen’s Houthis have stepped up attacks on vessels transiting the Red Sea, including a hit that sparked a fire on a fuel tanker on Friday.

 For all the latest headlines follow our Google News channel online or via the app.